 Check if your tamariki's school plan to hold an HPV vaccination event.
-If not, book an appointment for the free vaccine at your whānau health centre.
+If not, book an appointment for the free vaccine with your whānau doctor or ask at your local pharmacy.

 It's important to remember that all tamariki aged 11-12 years should have the HPV vaccine and that two doses are required at least six months apart.
 It's best to have the vaccine as close to the recommended schedule or catch up as soon as possible.